MicrosoftDocs/fabric-docs/docs/data-warehouse/limitations.md

 ## Known issues

 - Model view layouts aren't currently saved.
-- Queries with PIVOT operator will fail if there's a GROUP BY on the non-pivot column output by PiVOT.
-To work around this, remove GROUP BY non-pivot column.
-Query results will be the same as this GROUP BY clause is duplicate.
+- Queries with PIVOT operator will fail if there's a GROUP BY on the non-pivot column output by PIVOT.
+To work around this, remove the non-pivot column from the GROUP BY.
+Query results will be the same, as this GROUP BY clause is duplicate.

 ## Limitations and known issues of the SQL Endpoint of the Lakehouse